James M. Dolliver: Legal career

 Dolliver took up private practice in Port Angeles and later in Everett.
 In 1953, Dolliver became the administrative assistant to Congressman Jack Westland (R-Everett), then became an attorney for the state House Republicans.
 In 1964, Dolliver managed the campaign of Daniel J. Evans, who was elected governor.
 Dolliver became Evan's chief of staff and political advisor.
 On May 6, 1976, Evans appointed Dolliver to the Supreme Court.
 On January 14, 1985, he was sworn in as its new chief justice.
 Soon after a re-election in 1992, Dolliver suffered a severe stroke in January 1993, but was able to continue working.
 In 1998, Dolliver announced he would retire at the end of his term.

 In 1992, an amendment to the State Constitution to include a "victim's rights" provision drew Dolliver's criticism on the grounds the constitution protects individuals against the government, but not the actions of other people.

 Honors

 In 1993, Dolliver received the "Outstanding Judge of the Year" award from the Washington State Bar.

 In 2000, an endowed professorship was named in honor of Dolliver at the University of Puget Sound, for which he had served as a trustee.

 Personal life

 Dolliver married Barbara Jean Babcock (January 28, 1927 – July 10, 2013), whom he met at Swarthmore, and they had six children.
 Dolliver died on November 24, 2004.
+Dolliver was remembered by the Seattle Times as helping, "shape policy on some of the state's most volatile issues, from pay equality for women to racial integration in labor unions to public-school financing."